isomerpages/moe-westspringsec/resource/announcements/_posts/2024-10-25-post-2025 Purchase of Books and Uniforms.md

 Please click the link below for more details.
 Thank you.</p>
 <p><a href="/files/Information_for_Sale_of_Uniforms_2024_WSSS.pdf" rel="noopener nofollow" target="_blank">Information for Sale of Uniforms for WSSS</a>
 </p>
+<p>Alternatively, you can purchase uniforms from the school bookshop by following
+the opening hours stated above.</p>